mallikamainali/book-recommender/README.md

 To run the program:

-Download the goodreads_10k datasets
+1. Download the goodreads-10k dataset and the recommender_system.ipynb python file in a folder on your device.

-Open the recommender_system program in Jupyter notebook
+2. Open the recommender_system.ipynb file in Jupyter notebook.

-Run the program and input your favorite book name to get recommendations similar to the entered book
+3. Run the program and input your favorite book name to get recommendations similar to the entered book.